19hours/sg-statutes/Acts/Boundaries and Survey Maps Act.md

 ### Inspection of Authority’s survey maps, plans or survey records

-11B\.—(1) For the purpose of obtaining data for a cadastral survey, the survey plan of which is to be lodged with the Authority, a registered surveyor who has in force a practising certificate or an authorised employee or manager of a licensed corporation , partnership or limited liability partnership may, upon payment to the Authority of the prescribed fee, at all reasonable times be permitted —
+11B\.—(1) For the purpose of obtaining data for a cadastral survey, the survey plan of which is to be lodged with the Authority, a registered surveyor who has in force a practising certificate or an authorised employee or manager of a licensed corporation, partnership or limited liability partnership may, upon payment to the Authority of the prescribed fee, at all reasonable times be permitted —

 (a) to inspect the relevant maps, plans or survey records lodged with the Authority; and